paulrojasg/paulrojasg/README.md

 ### Hi there 👋

+My name is Paul Rodrigo Rojas.

+I'm interested in DevOps and Artificial Intelligence.

+I'm always open to learn new technologies and concepts from the wide and wonderful world of the computer sciences.

 <!--
 **paulrojasg/paulrojasg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.